EduardoAlmeidaAlves/EduardoAlmeidaAlves/README.md

 ## Hello world!
-:school_satchel: I am an undergraduate computer science student at the Federal University of Paraná (UFPR), in Curitiba, Paraná, Brazil.
+I am an undergraduate computer science student at the Federal University of Paraná (UFPR), in Curitiba, Paraná, Brazil.